azdavis/azdavis.net/src/simple-js-game/index.md

 Great!
 Now, we can finally start implementing this game.
 Note that the starter code also includes the game rules!

-## Close everything into one scope
+## Closing everything into one scope

 This step may seem a little arcane, but it's useful.
 We define a big function that we'll put everything into, then immediately call it.
 The fancy name for